openbmc/docs/host-management.md

 -----------------

-With OpenBMC, the BIOS boot options are stored as D-Bus properties under the `settings/host0` path, in the `boot_flags` property.
+With OpenBMC, the BIOS boot options are stored as D-Bus properties under the `xyz/openbmc_project/control/host0/boot_mode` and `xyz/openbmc_project/control/host0/boot_source`.

+IPMI V2.0 can take only single value from either `xyz/openbmc_project/control/host0/boot_mode` OR `xyz/openbmc_project/control/host0/boot_source` as part of `bootparam`.
+If both `host0/boot_mode` and `host0/boot_source` are set, then the IPMI daemon chooses what is in `host0/boot_source`.

+Both `xyz/openbmc_project/control/host0/boot_mode` and `xyz/openbmc_project/control/host0/boot_source`
+have a property called `persist`.
+Setting that to `boolean true` would indicate that the chosen boot parameter will be **applied to all future boots**.
+Setting `persist` to a `boolean false` would indicate that the chosen boot parameter will be **applied only for the next boot**.

 Their format adheres to the Boot Options Parameters table specified in the IPMI Specification Document, section 28.13.

-Each boot parameter is represented by an individual property, and their hex value is displayed in a string format.
-For example, a boot flags parameter value of `0x8014000000` would be stored as a `8014000000` string in the `settings/host0/boot_flags` property.

 Host power control
 ------------------